Polleke

 Polleke is a 2003 Dutch family film directed by Ineke Houtman and written by Rob Arends and Maarten Lebens, based on the children's book of the same name by Guus Kuijer.
 It stars Liv Stig, Mamoun Elyounoussi, Halina Reijn and Daan Schuurmans.

 It received a Golden Film for 100,000 visitors.
 The book Camera loopt...
 Actie! by Bibi Dumon Tak offers a look behind the scenes of making of the film.

+Plot

+Polleke is an 11 year old girl growing up in an apartment in the big city.
+Her parents are divorced; her father Spiek lives on the street and is a drug user and her mother is rather eccentric.
+Polleke falls in love with the neighbor boy across the street, the Moroccan boy Mimoen, but his family does not allow the two to see each other.
+This leads to a type of Romeo and Juliet situation.